priya1puresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/mysql/ec2_deployment.md

 ## Configure MySQL through Ansible
 Ansible is a software tool that provides simple but powerful automation for cross-platform computer support.
 Ansible allows you to configure not just one computer, but potentially a whole network of computers at once.
-Now to run Ansible, we have to create a `.yml` file, which is also known as `Ansible-Playbook`.
+To run Ansible, we have to create a `.yml` file, which is also known as `Ansible-Playbook`.
 Playbook contains a collection of tasks.

 ### Here is the complete YML file of Ansible-Playbook
 ```console